Jakarta Server Pages: Expression Language

 Version 2.0 of the JSP specification added support for the Expression Language (EL), used to access data and functions in Java objects.
 In JSP 2.1, it was folded into the Unified Expression Language, which is also used in JavaServer Faces.

+The JSP Expression Language uses a compact syntax which enables the developer to get attributes and JavaBean properties from a given request object.
+When using EL, a dollar sign ("$") must be added at the beginning of the code.
+The dollar symbol is followed by an opening brace ("{"), as well as a closing brace ("}").
+The code is then written between the opening and closing braces.